-The National Breastfeeding Helpline will be available in England, Wales, Scotland and Northern Ireland.
+The National Breastfeeding Helpline is available in England, Wales, Scotland and Northern Ireland.

 What hours will the line be available?

-The lines will be open 9.30am until 9.30pm every day of the year.
+The lines are open 9.30am until 9.30pm every day of the year.

 Calls to this number cost the same as a landline call to a 01 or a 02 number and the price is the same for calls from mobiles.
 0300 numbers are included in any discount schemes or inclusive call minutes that you may already have with landline or mobile phone operators.